AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 ## Prerequisites

-Before you begin with these steps, you must ensure the following:
+Before you begin with these steps, ensure:

 - You are provisioned to use Adobe Journey Optimizer
-- You have [configured](connect-data.md) the Experience Platform Connector
+- You [configured](connect-data.md) the Experience Platform Connector
-- You have [confirmed](connect-data.md#confirm-that-event-data-is-collected) your Commerce event data is arriving at the Experience Platform edge
+- You [confirmed](connect-data.md#confirm-that-event-data-is-collected) your Commerce event data is arriving at the Experience Platform edge

 ## Step 1: Create a user in your Commerce sandbox environment